domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'ala%'`

-States starting with 'North ' followed by any charachter, followed by an 'a', followed by anything
+States starting with 'North ' followed by any character, followed by an 'a', followed by anything

 `SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'North _a%'`